mike-ward/mike-ward.github.io/_posts/2007-11-25-opendns---instant-speed-boost.md

 ---
 layout: post
-title:  OpenDNS = Instant Speed Boost
+title: 'OpenDNS = Instant Speed Boost'
 ---
 Want to improve your Internet connection right now?
 Simple.
 Just head over to [OpenDNS](http://www.opendns.com) and follow the directions to setup your computer or router to point to OpenDNS.
 If you're not sure what a DNS is or why you should care, seriously, take 5 minutes to head over to the site and read their excellent materials.
 Oh, yeah, I forgot to mention the service is **FREE**!